 Tethering isn't a new idea.
 It goes back the late 70's early 80's when climbers would simply attached some webbing to their tools and went for it.
 But the ethic was such that tethers were looked upon as a weak man's crutch.

-Now tethers are back in vogue, and there are a few excellent tethers on the market, and we at DRY ICE cannot recommend them enough.
+Now tethers are back in vogue, and there are a few excellent tethers on the market, and we cannot recommend them enough.
 If fact, you ABSOLUTLEY MUST have tethers (homemade or otherwise) in order to toprope or lead climbing with DRY ICE Tools in a gym setting.

 Here are the latest posh tethering devices on the market today: